V4

 Title & Qualification Checker

 Using the wrong title in advertising can constitute a criminal offence under the National Law's protected title provisions, or be misleading under s.133(a).
-This tool checks whether a practitioner's title and qualification claims are compliant for their registration type.
+This tool checks a practitioner's title and qualification claims against the protected-title rules for their registration type.

 Practitioner details